apache/incubator-tuweni/PACKAGES.md

 An implementation of the Ethereum Recursive Length Prefix (RLP) algorithm, as described at https://github.com/ethereum/wiki/wiki/RLP.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-rlp` (`cava-rlp.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-rlp` (`tuweni-rlp.jar`).

 # Package org.apache.tuweni.toml